Hexworks/zircon/README.md

 <img src="https://cdn.discordapp.com/attachments/205245036084985857/481213000540225550/full_example.gif" />

+---

+## Note for 7DRL participants

-**Note for 7DRL participants:** We have a [Discord Channel](https://discord.gg/7tXhT58) where you can ask for help during 7DRL if you face issues with Zircon!
+We have a [Discord Channel](https://discord.gg/7tXhT58) where you can ask for help during 7DRL if you face issues with Zircon!

+---

 *Note that* this library was inspired by [Lanterna](https://github.com/mabe02/lanterna).
 Check it out if you are looking for a *terminal emulator* instead.